 You should get a COVID-19 test if you have been exposed to someone who has tested positive for COVID-19, if your care provider recommends it, or if a test is recommended by a public health official.
 The People’s Center Clinic and Services, across the street from Augsburg’s Minneapolis campus, offers COVID-19 testing.
 You may also work through your primary care physician.

 There are two dining options open to faculty, staff, and students.
 Einstein’s provides hot sandwiches and coffee drinks along with chilled beverages and grab-and-go items.
 Payment at Einstein’s is limited to Flex points, meal replacement, and credit cards.
-Christensen Center Commons offers grab-and-go itmes for all meals as well as expanded hot breakfast and lunch service.
-The Commons accepts all meals plans, including Flex points, and credit cards.
+Christensen Center Commons offers grab-and-go items for all meals as well as expanded hot breakfast and lunch service.
+The Commons accepts all meal plans, including Flex points, and credit cards.
 There are no cash transactions at either location at this time.